-Course Format :
+Course Format

-Reading: short stories, poems, and essays from Course Pack; chapters from Gardner's The Art of Fiction.
-Writing: in-class exercises, five 600-word reading responses, a 100-250 word story, a 500-750 word story, a 1,000-1,500 word story, and a portfolio of revised work.
-Critiquing : of both the published stories and the work of your peers.
+Reading : short stories, poems, interviews, and essays from Kafka's Metamorphosis and Other Stories, Stern's Making Shapely Fiction (MSF), the Course Pack, or digital handouts.
+Writing : in-class exercises, ten critical reading responses, four stories, and a final portfolio of revised work.
+Critiquing: of both the published stories and the work of your peers.

-GRADED ASSIGNMENTS AND OTHER COURSE COMPONENTS Class Participation: 50% (500 points)
+GRADED ASSIGNMENTS AND OTHER COURSE COMPONENTS Class Participation: 45% (450 points)

-Each week we will discuss both the textbook (Gardner's AOF) and published fiction/poetry.
+Each week we will discuss published fiction/poetry.
 Doing the reading is only half the assignment.
 In-class discussion of the material is the other half.
 Not having your books in class will result in a participation grade of zero for the day.

-On workshop days it is expected that you will come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
+On workshop days, it is expected that you will come to class having read each piece carefully at least once and that you have spent time formulating a written response to it.
 I urge you to read the piece once, without marking it, before writing your marginal notes during the second read.
 I will check to see that you are writing adequate comments throughout the semester.

-In-class discussion, preparedness (including timely response to all class emails), and (especially) engagement/attitude are all parts of participation.
-A writing workshop should be a safe place where everyone should feel encouraged and welcome to share their thoughts/feelings - the participation of those who fail to respect their peers' thoughts/feeling will be graded accordingly.
+In-class discussion, preparedness (including timely response to all class emails), and (especially) your engagement/attitude are all parts of participation.
+A writing workshop should be a safe place where everyone should feel encouraged and welcome to share their thoughts and feelings--the participation of those who fail to respect their peers' thoughts and feelings will be graded accordingly.

 This course requires you to have a journal.
-This journal - it can be a composition book, notebook, sketchbook, whatever you prefer - will be collected at the end of semester and will be graded out of 150 points.
-You will record your writing exercises (both in-class and for homework) in your journal.
-These exercises will be evaluated based on effort, imaginativeness, and correct style and usage.
-I encourage you to take in-class notes in your journal as well as any reflections/ideas you might have for stories; keeping a notebook at hand is very helpful for many writers.
+This journal--it can be a composition book, a notebook, a sketchbook, whatever you prefer-will be collected at the end of semester and will be graded out of 150 points.
+You will record your in-class writing exercises in your journal.
+These exercises will be evaluated based on effort, creativity, and correct style and usage.
+I encourage you to take in-class notes in your journal as well as any reflections or ideas you might have for stories; keeping a notebook at hand is very helpful for many writers.

-Reading Responses/Stories: 30% (300 points)
+Reading Responses/Stories: 35% (350 points)

-1. five, 600-word responses to the reading (published work).
-The structure and content of the reading responses (worth 30 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories and poems we read.
-The responses will be evaluated based on the following criteria: demonstrated reading of the stories/chapters, critical thinking, depth of analysis, and engagement in the discussion of craft.
+1. Ten 600-word responses to the reading (published work): the structure and content of the reading responses (worth 15 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
+The responses will be evaluated based on the following criteria: critical thinking, close reading, depth of analysis, and discussion of craft.
 Your analytical and critical skills are expected to improve over the course of the semester, both through practice and in response to my written feedback.

-2. three short-stories.
-Your stories (a 100-250 word story, a 500-750 word story worth, and a 1,000-1,500 word story; each story is worth 50 points) will be evaluated based on the same criteria as your writing exercises.
+2. Four short stories: a 100-word story, a 500-word story, a 1, 000-word story, and a 1,500-word story (worth 50 points each; an optional 2,000- word story is offered for a possible 20 points of extra credit) will be evaluated based on the same criteria as your writing exercises.
 Do not write these stories the night before they are due.
-I will be able to tell if this is the case, and your grade will be lowered accordingly.
-Manuscripts must be delivered to the class the week before they are to be workshopped.
+I will be able to tell if this is the case, and your grade will be lowered accordingly. delivered to the class the week before they are Manuscripts must be to be workshopped.
 There is no late delivery.
-There is no switching.
-No last-minute writing.
-If you are unable to turn in the story on time, an entire letter grade will be deducted from your final grade.
-Please bring enough copies for everyone.
+There is no switching and no last-minute writing.
+If you are unable to turn in your story on time, be deducted from your final grade. an entire letter grade will Please bring enough copies for everyone.